nice-shot/TheSims/README.txt

   fuel and too many zombies outside.
 - Having zombies interact better with the shelter and shield:
   - They shouldn't immediatly stop moving when their target is safe
-  - They shoudln't be able to move through the shield (we need to play with colliders a bit...)
 - Have limited ammunition in the shelter which the scavenger needs to bring as well.
 - Have a gate mechanic in the shelter so instead of just moving to the shielded